Auscript is the exclusive provider of recording and transcription services to Queensland Courts.

-In just three months, Auscript installed FTR, its digital recording system, in 242 courtrooms across Queensland.
+In just three months, Auscript installed its For The Record digital recording system in 242 courtrooms across Queensland.

 Every courtroom is securely connected to Auscript’s network, enabling us to remotely record, annotate and monitor every court matter state-wide and immediately hand-type proceedings.
 Our solutions provide broadcast quality audio recordings and fast, high-quality transcripts across the State.
 We produce transcripts for both criminal and civil matters.

 Access to transcripts for non-parties, and in certain cases parties, must be approved by the Department of Justice.